 Windows 10, like the previous Windows, comes with Remote Desktop feature that allows one computer to connect to and control another Windows-based computer via the Internet or Network.
-Before you can connect or accept incoming remote connection, firstly you need to turn on Remote Desktop in Windows 10, because it is turned off by default.
+Before you can connect or accept the incoming remote connection, you first need to turn on Remote Desktop in Windows 10, because it is turned off by default.

 How to turn on or off Remote Desktop in Windows 10

 There are at least three options to turn on/off Remote Desktop on Windows 10, among which it should be the most straightforward way via System Properties.